Esri/arcgis-maps-sdk-unity-samples/samples_project/Assets/SampleViewer/Samples/StreamLayer/readme.md

 wss://geoeventsample1.esri.com:6143/arcgis/ws/services/FAAStream/StreamServer/subscribe
 ```

-In this sample, the ArcGIS GeoEvent Server returns information from flights over the United States including location and flight number to update game objects in real time.
+In this sample, the ArcGIS GeoEvent Server returns information from flights over the United States including location and flight number to update game objects in real-time.

 The service of this sample uses mocked information so it is not accurate in real-time although the workflow is the same for using a service with real-time information.

 ### Making the connection

 To make the connection, this sample uses [`ClientWebSocket`](https://learn.microsoft.com/dotnet/api/system.net.websockets.clientwebsocket) class to connect to a WebSocket server as an asynchronous operation.
-It opens the connection with the WebSocket URL, and processes the result while the connection remains open.
+It opens the connection with the WebSocket URL and processes the result while the connection remains open.

 ### Parsing the response